matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 - [Babel](https://babeljs.io/): used to compile the ES that the TypeScript compiler emits into JavaScript that can be consumed by the browsers we support.
 Technically, the TypeScript compiler can do this too, but babel is included as well, since it provides some features the TypeScript compiler does not, such as [modern mode](https://cli.vuejs.org/guide/browser-compatibility.html#modern-mode).
-  Babel is also pluggable in a way TypeScript, so it generally provides more power and possibility.
+  Babel is also extensible in a way TypeScript is not, so overall it provides more power and possibility.
   Babel configuration is stored in the `babel.config.js` file.
 - [Webpack](https://webpack.js.org/): the bundler used by Vue CLI, webpack converts ES modules into UMD files that can be loaded directly in the browser.
 Webpack config is stored in the `vue.config.js` file.
 Vue CLI uses the [webpack-chain](https://github.com/neutrinojs/webpack-chain) tool to allow users to add custom webpack config.
 Matomo adds some extra config to make sure plugin UMD modules can be accessed from other plugins at runtime.
-- [browserslist](https://github.com/browserslist/browserslist): this tool is used to specify what browsers we want our compiled JavaScript to be compatible with, and used by babel to understand which advanced ES features need to be transpiled and which do not.
+- [browserslist](https://github.com/browserslist/browserslist): this tool is used to specify what browsers we want our compiled JavaScript to be compatible with, and is used by babel to understand which advanced ES features need to be transpiled and which do not.
 Configuration for this tool is in the `.browserslistrc` file.

 ### Browser support

 As stated above, `browserslist` is used to control what browsers our compiled JavaScript supports.
-In the `.browserslistrc` file we specify some generic parameters, like `> 1%` (we want to support browsers with a market share of over 1%) and `last 2 versions` (we want to support the last two versions of every browser).
+In the `.browserslistrc` file we specify some generic parameters, like `> 1%` (we want to support browsers with an overall usage of over 1%) and `last 2 versions` (we want to support the last two versions of every browser).

 Browserslist takes this description and creates the list of browsers and browser versions that must be supported.
 To